 6. How did you have fun as a youth?

 Bring in the grandkids for this question, as they may glean how generations in the past entertained themselves.
-Elderly parents may have sought out good times that still persist in younger generations, such as going out for ice cream, watching movies, or playing sports.
+Older generations may have enjoyed pastimes that still resonate today, like getting ice cream, watching movies, or playing sports.
+Asking this question can also give you and the grandchildren a better idea of what your parents were like in their youth.

 7. What sports did you play in school?

 8. & 9.
+What was school like?
 What was your favorite subject?
-What was school like?

 10. & 11.
 Who were your childhood friends?
 Where are they now?